mjpancake/mjpancake.github.io/doc/libsaki/libsaki.md

 ## Layering

-The design of Libsaki is based on a layered approach.
+The architecture of Libsaki is based on a layered approach.

 | Level | Layer Name                      |
 | :---: | :-----------------------------: |